Inlustra/AngularEntitySystem/README.md

 ```

 The dates are considered Strings and any extra methods such as duration would have to be added manually. with the following code,
 we can assign meaning to the JSON object.
+Using Mutators, we can also assign meaning to sub objects.
+See below for current Mutator types.

 First, we create our DurationObject and add any extra methods we'd like to that.